- 1 Get Help With File Explorer in Windows 10

 Yes, the Windows 10 removed the Windows Explorer but it came with the more elegant and effective concept of Windows Explorer namely File Explorer.
 Windows 10 came with a redefined and redesigned Windows Explorer and that too with a new name, the File Explorer.

-The file explorer is one the most important feature of the Windows 10 OS and if you are a Windows 10 user then you might be having some trouble using it or you’re looking any assistance then you’ve reached the right place.
+The file explorer is one the most important feature of the Windows 8, 8.1, and 10 OS and if you are a Windows 10 user then you might be having some trouble using it or you’re looking any assistance then you’ve reached the right place.
 So in this article, you’re gonna get a brief insight into the File Explorer and its features and a complete assistance for configuring file explorer in Windows 10 step by step.
 Also, you will be getting a complete help on file explorer in windows 10.

 File Explorer 10-New Features